WATCH THE VIDEO NOW:

-Get ready to ‘shine on those chilly nights around a campfire with this apple pie moonshine recipe.
+Get ready to 'shine on around a campfire with this apple pie moonshine recipe.

-Here is a recipe you are going to want to share with your friends and hope they make some of their own.
-Maybe then they will stop asking you for a jar every season once they see how it tastes!
+Here's a recipe you are going to want to share with your friends and hope they make some of their own.
+Maybe then they'll stop asking you for a jar every season once they see how it tastes!

 Before we get into this recipe, I feel I need to set the record straight.
-This is not actual moonshine made famous by the cooks of white lightning, tub thumper, corn squeezin’, or whatever you want to call the real thing.
+This isn't actual moonshine made famous by the cooks of white lightning, tub thumper, corn squeezing or whatever you want to call the real thing.